Moravapalli/Disease-Classification/README.md

 # Brain Tumor Classification:
 Brain tumors are the group of abnormal cells that grow together in the brain.
-It can be cancerous(malignant) or can also point to nothing(benign).<b>
+It can be cancerous(malignant) or can also point to nothing(benign).<br>

 > Tumor classification is perfomed on 3 different tumors and a healthy brain using CT-scans.<br>